Parramatta Eels: Stadium

 The largest crowd to watch a rugby league match at Cumberland Oval was 22,470 when the Parramatta took on the South Sydney Rabbitohs on 26 April 1971.
 The largest crowd at Parramatta Stadium under the current configuration was 21,141 in 2006 against the Wests Tigers.
 The largest ever attendance for a Parramatta Eels home game came in the stadium's first season when 27,243 saw the Eels draw 12-all with South Sydney in Round 24 of the 1986 NSWRL season.
 The largest ever rugby league attendance at Parramatta Stadium was set on 6 July 1994 when 27,918 saw Australia defeat France 58–0 in a one-off mid-season Test match.
 This was also the first test match held in Sydney since 1914 that wasn't played at either the Agricultural Ground, the SCG, or the Sydney Football Stadium.

-Parramatta Stadium was closed & demolished in 2017 with CommBank Stadium being built in the same location.
+Parramatta Stadium was closed & demolished in 2017 with Western Sydney Stadium being built in the same location.
 This stadium has a 30,000 seat capacity and was opened in 2019.
 The first NRL match to be played at the new venue was in Round 6 2019 between Parramatta and Wests Tigers.
 Parramatta won the match 51–6 in front of a full house.
 While CommBank Stadium was under construction, Parramatta played home games at ANZ Stadium between 2017 and the first few rounds of 2019.
 The Eels currently share a Western Sydney Stadium with many NRL clubs such as the Wests Tigers and arch-rivals Canterbury-Bankstown.

 Rivalries

-Parramatta Eels vs Manly-Warringah Sea Eagles rivalry
+Parramatta Eels–Manly-Warringah Sea Eagles rivalry

 Parramatta has a rivalry with Northern Beaches-based club Manly-Warringah Sea Eagles.
-Though both clubs were formed in the same year, this rivalry did not develop until the 1970s and 1980s when the clubs faced each other in three Grand Finals: in 1976, 1982 and 1983.
+Though both clubs were formed in the same year, this rivalry did not develop until the 1970s and 1980s when the clubs faced each other in three grand finals: in 1976, 1982 and 1983.
 The clubs also competed in several play-off finals matches during this period including a controversial drawn semi-final and subsequent replay in 1978.
 The famous rivalry between the clubs was also marked in an advertising jingle in a 1970s Tooheys television commercial.
 The rivalry has been regularly rekindled at various times since, particularly when Parramatta players have transferred to play with Manly.
-Since their 2005 finals series clash, Parramatta and Manly have not played each other in a finals game since and have not played against each other in a Grand Final since 1983.
+Since their 2005 finals series clash, Parramatta and Manly have not played each other in a finals game since and have not played against each other in a grand final since 1983.